 Rick Cooney, Vice President of Fraud and Identify Management for CNG Holdings, has been fighting fraud for more than three decades.
 His team took a new approach – stop fraud before it happens.
 This strategy shifted the focus to identity.
 If CNG could validate an applicant’s identity, fraud would not be an issue.

 “Customers care about security,” Cooney says.
 “By putting an identity platform in place, we can’t stop somebody from stealing your identity, but we can stop them from using it.”

 CNG knew such a strategy would require a different set of tools and deployment methodology.
 So it sought a company that could build, design and supports its desired solution.
 CNG selected SAS as its primary partner based on four strengths: transactions at speed, entrepreneurial product development, flexibility and fraud expertise.

-With an identify-first approach, the online and retail subprime lender and leasing company is now spending less money fighting fraud, has reduced its false positive rate to nearly zero and gives its investigators the tools to quickly close those rare cases.
+With an identify-first approach, the lending and leasing company is now spending less money fighting fraud, has reduced its false positive rate to nearly zero, and gives its investigators the tools to quickly close those rare cases.

 We’re getting a very high percentage of our customers through the application process – well over 90% for brand-new customers, which is almost unheard of.
 And our fraud false positive rate almost doesn’t exist.
 Rick Cooney Vice President of Fraud and Identify Management CNG Holdings

 Before turning to SAS, Cooney’s team used various fraud tools that provided alerts after suspected fraud occurred.
 They could stop a fraud event, but only after it was underway.